httpwg/http-extensions/draft-ietf-httpbis-priority.md

 {::boilerplate bcp14-tagged}

-The terms Boolean, Dictionary, and Integer are imported from
-{{!STRUCTURED-FIELDS=RFC8941}}.
+This document uses the following terminology from {{Section 3 of !STRUCTURED-FIELDS=RFC8941}} to specify syntax and parsing: Boolean, Dictionary, and Integer.

 Example HTTP requests and responses use the HTTP/2-style formatting from
 {{HTTP2}}.